Andorra and the euro

-Andorra has a monetary agreement with the EU allowing it to make the euro its official currency, and permitting it to issue euro coins from 1 July 2013.
+Andorra has a monetary agreement with the European Union allowing it to make the euro its official currency, and permitting it to issue euro coins from 1 July 2013.
 They planned to issue their first coins by March or April 2014.

 On 23 December 2014, coins were delivered for pre-booked customers at the Government Administration Building, and actual circulation began on 15 January 2015.
+Although the euro is the official currency of Andorra, Andorra is not a member of the eurozone or the European Union.

 Background

 Andorra did not have an official currency before adopting the euro, and unlike its two larger neighbours, France and Spain, which surround it, it is not a member of the EU.

 In the 20th century, both the French franc and Spanish peseta were used and accepted in Andorra, but the peseta was more widespread with government budgets, salaries and bank deposits mostly being in pesetas.
 When those two currencies were replaced by the euro between 1999 and 2002, the euro became the sole currency in Andorra.

 Unlike the three other European microstates outside of the EU, Monaco, San Marino and the Vatican City, which adopted the euro when it was introduced, Andorra did not conclude a monetary agreement with the EU but rather used it unilaterally.
 These agreements gave the three microstates the right to issue their own euro coins, which have a common design on one side, and a national-specific side on the other.
 As with coins minted in other eurozone states, the microstate coins are valid across the eurozone; however they do not gain representation on the euro's governing bodies, the European Central Bank (ECB) and the Eurogroup.
 In 2003 Andorra requested that the EU conclude a monetary agreement with it which would give it the right to mint its own coins.